 Recently I came to hear via CNN Climate that the Wörthersee Football Stadium in Austria has been transformed into a lush forest.
 It’s a great example of how art can push social change forward.
+I’m glad that I’m able to share these photographs of the project with you.
 Let me introduce you to the For Forest Art Installation from Klaus Littman.

 An effort to raise awareness

 This installation is another example of art that can make people aware of important things in the world.
 This art installation from Swiss artist Klaus Littmann spreads a light on deforestation and climate change.
 And seriously, he does it with class and some quirkiness!

 I mean, I don’t know many people who come up with the idea to put nearly 300 trees in a soccer stadium.
 Especially when some of those even weigh up to six tons!
 For Forest—The Unending Attraction of Nature is a meaningful piece of work and is the largest public art installation ever on view in Austria.

 The inspiration for it goes back to the time when Klauss Kittmann saw a pencil drawing by Austrian artist and architect Max Peintner.
 Completed in 1971, Peintner’s sketch shows a crowded stadium filled with spectators who have arrived to enjoy a magnificent forest of trees.